dennis-tra/nebula/README.md

 Port     = 5432,
 ```

+Migrations are applied automatically when `nebula` starts and successfully establishes a database connection.

-To apply migrations then run:
+To run them manually you can run:

 ```shell
 # Up migrations